 Mix the batter

-Cream butter and sugar, beat in eggs and vanilla, then alternate adding flour mixture & sour cream.
-The batter will be very thick - that's what holds the streusel in place!
+Cream butter and sugar, beat in eggs and vanilla, then alternate the flour mixture & sour cream.
+The batter will be very thick.

 Layer & Bake

 Spread half the streusel in your greased pan, add most of the batter, add remaining streusel, top with remaining batter.
 Bake at 325°F for 50-60 minutes.
-Cool completely in pan.
+Cool completely in pan (this step matters!).

 FAQS

 Yes!
-Just omit the walnuts and reduce the flour in the streusel by two tablespoons.
+Omit the walnuts and reduce the flour in the streusel by two tablespoons.
+The streusel still forms crumbs and bakes into a good layer.
+You just lose the slight bitter crunch the walnuts provide.

 Made this?
 Loved it?
 Tell us everything!